luise/mean/README.md

 ##### Access Web App
 We can now access our web app by using the public IP address of the VM hosting a proxy container.
-The above output from `quilt show` shows us that we can access the web app at `54.193.9.14`.
+The above output from `kelda show` shows us that we can access the web app at `54.193.9.14`.

 Now, simply go to `http://PROXY_PUBLIC_IP:80` in your browser.
 As you see, our app is up!

 ##### Shut Down VMs
-To shut down our application and VMs, run `quilt stop`, and wait for the message `Successfully halted machines.` in the quilt daemon output.
+To shut down our application and VMs, run `kelda stop`, and wait for the message `Successfully halted machines.` in the kelda daemon output.

 ### Deploying a MEAN stack alongside other services